Last Updated on

-Baja beach camping is for truly adventurous folks who know it’s all about the journey and the destination.
+Baja camping is for truly adventurous folks who know it’s all about the journey and the destination.
 Road trips down the *Baja Peninsula lead to stunning, quiet beaches suitable for sleeping out.
 Camping here abounds with natural beauty, total isolation and freedom to go almost anywhere in any season.
 This guide highlights what to expect, what you need, where to go and how to get the most out of camping in Baja California.

 *Note: The Baja Peninsula of Mexico consists of 2 states; Baja California and Baja California Sur.
 The ENTIRE peninsula is commonly known as Baja California and is often referred to simply as Baja Mexico.
-This guide uses the former and latter to denote the ENTIRE peninsula and each individual state will be noted where applicable; “B.C.N.” for the state of Baja California and “B.C.S.” for the state of Baja California Sur.
+This guide uses the former and latter to denote the ENTIRE peninsula and each individual state will be noted where applicable; B.C. for the state of Baja California and B.C.S. for the state of Baja California Sur.

-What To Expect
+Baja Camping: What To Expect

-Aside from endless adventure possibilities, stunning blue water and plenty of sunshine year-round you must understand beach camping in Baja Mexico is a bit different from what you’d expect north of the border, for quite a few reasons.
+Aside from endless adventure possibilities, stunning blue water and plenty of sunshine year-round you must understand camping in Baja California is a bit different from what you’d expect north of the border, for quite a few reasons.
 Several of these differences can be pleasantly refreshing while some can be just the opposite.
 Be on the lookout for the following:

 - Toilets: DO NOT expect clean, maintained toilets.
 DO expect dilapidated wooden sheds with a seat above a hole in the ground.